riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

   <figcaption>C4 model diagrams on levels with increasing detail.</figcaption>
 </figure>

-### Level 1 (Context) - The Overall Picture
+### Level 1 (Context) - The Overall picture

 For quickly understanding an integration architecture the most important part of documentation is the high-level documentation.
 It shows all the systems and the data-flows between them.
 Not the nitty-gritty details, just what systems are involved and what data is transferer between them.

 In smaller architectures, it's possible to describe all systems and data-flows in a single level 1 diagram.
 In large ones, we need to choose a context to avoid too large and hard-to-read diagrams.
-In this example, the context is the e-Commerce part of the architecture.
+In this example, the context is the `e-Commerce` part of the architecture.

 <figure>
   <img src="../assets/revision-level-1.png" alt="Image description">